britram/rains-prototype/draft-trammell-rains-protocol.md

 To support this experiment, a server must additionally evaluate an assertion it receives to determine whether it replaces any information presently in its cache.
 If so, it discards the old information, and caches the new section.

+# Pending Edits

+- Remove the ability to have incomplete shards - they're not very useful, and having shards always be lexicographically complete simplifies server implementation.

 # Open Issues